tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://scholarship.law.gwu.edu/cgi/viewcontent.cgi?article=1796&context=faculty_publications p.483

-<mark>The Diagnostic and Statistical Manual of Mental Disorders, the official list of psychiatric disorders published by the American Psychiatric Association, listed “Homosexual Panic Disorder” in its 1952 edition, but the term has not appeared in that Manual since then.<sup>44</sup></mark> Even in 1952, many of the standard psychiatric and psychological dictionaries did not recognize Homosexual Panic Disorder as a psychiatric disorder.<sup>45</sup>
+<mark>The Diagnostic and Statistical Manual of Mental Disorders, the official list of psychiatric disorders published by the American Psychiatric Association, listed "Homosexual Panic Disorder" in its 1952 edition, but the term has not appeared in that Manual since then.<sup>44</sup></mark> Even in 1952, many of the standard psychiatric and psychological dictionaries did not recognize Homosexual Panic Disorder as a psychiatric disorder.<sup>45</sup>

 <footer>